 Data Science as we all know is a combination of statistics and real-world programming.
 Data Scientists use a number of programming languages to extract insights and value from the data, with Scala, Python and R being the most famous among them.

 So, in this series of Scala for Big Data Engineering, we will look at how Scala is used for big data engineering.
-We will cover two aspects in this series of article, one is Scala as a programming language and the other is Big Data.
+We will cover two aspects in this series of articles, one is Scala as a programming language and the other is Big Data.

 History of Scala: